John Golden: Lead Vocals, Guitar

 He’s also greatly opposed to the juggling of kittens, finding it mildly amusing but extremely cruel.

-When he’s not stomping the stage with his Fender Precision, Doom is endorsed by and plays a Danelectro Longhorn provided by the best damn music store on Long Island, All Music Inc.
+When he’s not stomping the stage with his Fender Precision, Doom is endorsed by and plays Danelectro basses provided by the best damn music store on Long Island, All Music Inc.

-Steve’s known for not saying goodbye when leaving a room because goodbye’s are too painful and make him sad.
+Steve’s known for not saying goodbye when leaving a room because goodbye’s are too painful and make hime sad.
 He also has a weakness for a fine pair of moccasins.

 Brian Connolly: Keyboards, Vocals